-Payments made by a private company to a shareholder or associate which are treated as dividends include:
+Subject to certain exceptions, the payments made by a private company to a shareholder or associate that are treated as dividends include:

-- an amount paid or credited to the shareholder or associate - an amount paid or credited on behalf of, or for the benefit of, the shareholder or associate - a transfer of property to the shareholder or associate.
+- an amount paid or credited to the shareholder or associate - an amount paid or credited on behalf of, or for the benefit of, the shareholder or associate, and - a transfer of property to the shareholder or associate.

-A payment does not include an amount which is a loan (see Loans treated as dividends on the next page).
-The amount paid or credited is treated as a dividend to the extent of the private company's distributable surplus.
+A payment does not include an amount which is a loan (see Loans treated as dividends below).